eraddy/prepration/README.md

 ### Document Notes
 - Each diagram is authored in Mermaid so it renders in compatible viewers and remains version-controllable and editable.
 - Requirement IDs (`FR-x.y`, `NFR-n`) are stable anchors for traceability across the use cases, services, and APIs.
+- **Revision:** Removed the *Institution Administrator*, *Referee / Recommender*, and *Partner Organization* actors.
+Institution-administration duties were merged into the **Admissions Officer / Reviewer** role; the reference/recommendation capability (formerly FR-7, the Reference Service, and related entities/endpoints) was removed in full.
+FR and use-case IDs were renumbered to stay sequential.